brandonchuck/VanillaJS-Expense-Tracker/README.md

 # Website

-- Here's a link to the website hosted via Github Pages! [https://brandonchuck.github.io/Project-4-ExpenseTracker/](https://brandonchuck.github.io/Project-4-ExpenseTracker/)
+- See it [here](https://brandonchuck.github.io/Project-4-ExpenseTracker/) on Github Pages!

 # Preview